Build a Retirement Plan That Provides Paychecks AND Playchecks

 If you’re worried about not having enough money saved to retire, you certainly aren’t alone.
 Industry expert Tom Hegna has written extensively about a concept, Paychecks and Playchecks, which I'd like to explain.

 Time and again, polls find it’s a top concern for pre-retirees.
-In one telling survey conducted for Allianz Life in 2017, 63% of respondents said they feared running out of money in retirement more than they feared death.
+In one telling study conducted for Allianz Life in 2022, 63% of respondents said they feared running out of money in retirement more than they feared death.

-Interestingly, in the same study, 72% of baby boomers actually said they felt financially prepared for retirement.
+Interestingly, in the same study, 89% of retired respondents actually said they felt financially prepared for retirement.

 That might seem contradictory, but my guess is neither of those numbers would surprise financial advisers who work with those in their 50s and 60s.
 Despite the dire warnings about boomers’ bad habits when it comes to saving and spending, I’ve found that most of the people I work with have plenty of money.
 What they don’t have is a plan, and that’s what is making them nervous.